-Complementary to the IAS Early Career Innovation Fellowships, the BBSRC Flexible Talent Mobility Account 2 (FTMA2) programme aims to support the exchange of personnel, perspectives and knowledge, skills and expertise between the academic and industrial sectors in a way that is in alignment with the Industrial Strategy.
+Complementary to the IAS Early Career Fellowships, the BBSRC Flexible Talent Mobility Account 2 (FTMA2) programme aims to support the exchange of personnel, perspectives and knowledge, skills and expertise between the academic and industrial sectors in a way that is in alignment with the Industrial Strategy.

-The activities should aim to pump-prime the establishment of new academia-industry interactions and further develop existing ones.
+Activities under an FTMA award should aim to pump-prime the establishment of new academia-industry interactions and further develop existing ones.
 Furthermore, they can be used to support non-UK nationals undertake short-term secondments and research collaborations that are hosted within a UK research organisation (and involve industrial partners, where appropriate) and are aligned with the Industrial Strategy.

 BBSRC FTMA Innovation Fellowships are available to provide an opportunity for talented early career researchers to facilitate exchange of knowledge, skills and expertise between academic and industrial sectors, and between countries.